-They can be seen as our way of seeking to approach the Divine and hold the power of God within a medallion, a small piece of rock, or anything we have at our disposal, creating a powerful connection that gives the wearer god-like qualities.
+They can be seen as our way of seeking to approach the Divine and hold the power of God within a medallion, a small piece of rock, or anything we have at our disposal, therefore creating a powerful connection that gives the wearer god-like qualities.

-Talisman is an object believed to have the power to protect its wearer from harm or danger.
+A Talisman is an object believed to have the power to protect its wearer from harm or danger.
 It must be energized or magnetized by a master in order to be useful.

-Ancient Filipinos believed that a special stone, shells or fossils, a tattoo, a part of an animal or some mysterious object with the right mumbo jumbo and rituals will protect from the dangers of battle and plague.
+Ancient Filipinos believed that a special stone, shells or fossils, a tattoo, a part of an animal or some mysterious object with the right mumbo jumbo will protect from the dangers of battle and plague.

-Sometimes it is also referred to as Anting-anting; which means ear pendant in Javanese and a part of a wider Southeast Asian tradition of tribal jewelry such as gantung (meaning "hanging" or "to hang") in Indonesian or Malay.
+Sometimes it is also referred to as Anting-anting, which means 'ear pendant' in Javanese, and a part of a wider Southeast Asian tradition of tribal jewelry such as gantung (meaning "hanging" or "to hang") in Indonesian or Malay.

 Animism being our nation's oldest religion reflects the clearest indications of our ancestor’s belief in the powers residing in non-living and mundane things.

 These are small wooden statues that resemble the likeness of a man wherein they believe Anitos (spirits) reside, representing dead ancestors and provide blessings and successful harvests.
 They also serve as protectors and guardians of a place such as the famous Bulul sculptures of the Ifugao people.

-Lingling-o carved from jade dating back to the early Metal Age 47,000 years ago is among the many found artifacts discovered by Dr. Robert Fox during the 1960's and 70's near the Tabon caves of Palawan, considered to be the Philippine Cradle of Civilization due to prehistoric items excavated from there.
+Lingling-o carved from jade dating back to the early Metal Age 47,000 years ago is among the many found artifacts discovered by Dr. Robert Fox in the 1960s and '70s near the Tabon caves of Palawan—considered to be the Philippine Cradle of Civilization due to prehistoric items excavated from there.

-The earliest written references to agimat in the Philippines were from the Spanish friars in the early colonial period.
-Even the controversial 16th-century manuscript Boxer Codex added some intriguing details that these amulets were believed to provide various powers and enhancements such as long life, protection against sickness, and to ward off wild animals.
+The earliest written references to agimat in the Philippines were from the Spanish friars.
+Even the controversial 16th-century manuscript Boxer Codex added some intriguing details that these amulets were believed to provide various powers and enhancements such as long life, protection against sickness, and ward off wild animals.

-But not only Filipinos were using amulets and talismans.
-Spanish soldiers from the 19th and 20th centuries wore patches of cloth on their chests as protection with the phrase "Detente bala" (means "stop, bullet").
+In fact, Spanish soldiers from the 19th and 20th centuries wore patches of cloth on their chests as protection, with the phrase "Detente Bala" (means "stop, bullet").

 The faith is so strong that the Catholic Church emphasizes they have no power of their own.
-If they have an effect at all, it comes from the faith of the person using them and not the items.
+If they have an effect at all, it comes from the faith of the person using them.